filiprojek/fuelstats-app/README.md

-# FuelStats
+# Fuel Stats

-FuelStats is a Flutter application for tracking vehicle fuel consumption and service history.
+Fuel Stats is a Flutter application for tracking vehicle fuel consumption and service history.
 It lets you record refuels and maintenance, manage multiple vehicles, and visualise trends in cost and efficiency.

 ## Features
 - Email-based authentication with login and sign-up flows